 To whom do I report academic dishonesty?

-Faculty members who suspect a student of cheating, including plagiarism, should report the case immediately to the Director of Academic Administration, who will consult with the faculty member while also sending notice to the academic dean and provost.
+Faculty members who suspect a student of cheating, including plagiarism, should report the case immediately to their academic dean.
 See the Academic Honesty Policy for more the full policy and procedures.

 What academic support services are available to students?

 The Academic Services Center offers academic support seminars, consultations with students, disability student services, peer tutoring, and the Math and Writing Centers.

 Tutoring is available for a variety of subjects.
 Please contact the Academic Services Center for a list of tutors and subject availability at 202-884-9360.

 When should I refer a student to the Academic Services Center?